cinnData/PythonBootcamp/[PY-08E] Example - Apple Inc. stock prices.md

 Out[2]: '/Users/miguel'
 ```

-So, right now, in the Mac computer where this is prepared, in Qt Console, the working directory is `/Users/miguel`.
-If it were a Windows computer, the Python kernel would have printed `C:\\Users\\miguel`.
-If the source file is somewhere inside this folder, this part of the path can be omitted.
+So, right now, in the Mac computer where this is prepared, in Qt Console, the **working directory** is `/Users/miguel`.
+In a Windows computer, the Python kernel would have printed `C:\\Users\\miguel`.
+If the source file is somewhere inside the working directory, this part of the path can be omitted.
 This is what we do here.

 ```
 In [3]: df = pd.read_csv('Dropbox/py_course/data/aapl.csv')